pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 <a href="#heading--about-erasure-order-of-preference"><h3 id="heading--about-erasure-order-of-preference">About erasure order of preference</h3></a>

-If all three options are checked when the machine is released the following order of preference is applied:
+If all three options are checked when the machine is released, the following order of preference is applied:

 1. Use 'secure erase' if the disk supports it
-2. If it does not then use 'quick erase'
+2. If it does not, then use 'quick erase'